 Deb has been an adjunct professor at Hastings since 2014 and previously worked as an IP Litigation Associate at Cooley Godward LLP from 1997 to 2000, and as a Litigation Associate at Morgan Lewis from 1994 to 1997.
 She also is a member of the University of California Berkeley Foundation Board of Trustees and Tipping Point Community Board of Directors, and a board member of Legal Link and Project Heal.

 “Law schools are facing the unprecedented challenge of delivering legal education in a legal services market transformed by the pandemic and technology,” she said.
 “The pandemic highlighted the increasing gap in access to justice and the need to nimbly shift and embrace technology, while the digital revolution has impacted every aspect of legal education and the practice of law.
-As a proud alumna of UC Hastings, I am inspired by the administration’s efforts to re-imagine and provide a world-class legal education to meet these challenges.”
+As a proud alumna of UC Law SF, I am inspired by the administration’s efforts to re-imagine and provide a world-class legal education to meet these challenges.”

 She is well-connected to the law school and supports it in numerous areas, “As a Hastings instructor, I am deeply inspired by my students’ desire to harness their experience and skills to help others and lead.
 Hastings is an institution that indelibly shaped my analytical skills and legal career.
 But Hastings is also a place where I continue to learn from diverse perspectives, whether it is from my students, or the academically rich environment of faculty research, lectures, and colloquia.”